 The Ooma Telo hub at $99.99 is needed to get started with Ooma’s home phone service.
 Despite the upfront hardware purchase, Ooma’s low-cost rates mean that users spend less over time.
 A typical user can save more than $1,000 over three years.
 See how much you can reduce spending by using the Ooma savings calculator.

 Ooma also plans to offer backup hardware that can help keep your phone working even when you have a utility outage.
 In the future, consumers can use the Ooma Telo Backup Battery to keep your phone system powered up even if the electricity goes out.
 If your internet service goes down, the soon-to-be-released Ooma Telo 4G can keep you connected by automatically switching your transmission from your high-speed internet line to a cellular data connection.

 Users of Ooma phone service rave about how it’s both low in cost and high in quality.
-For business phone service, Ooma Office has been named the #1 VoIP Phone System PC Magazine’s Business Choice Awards for the past seven years.
+For business phone service, Ooma Office has been named the #1 VoIP Phone System PC Magazine’s Business Choice Awards for the past eight years.

 Learn more about how Ooma can help keep you connected.